borela/bulkren/README.md

 #### Ignore (Optional)

 Regex used to ignore paths selected in the find pattern.
-Use `$1, $2, $n...` to reference capturing groups from the find pattern.
+This pattern applies to the entire path.